jorisvandijk/joriscodes/docs/linux/global-playback-control.md

 This means that, no matter the desktop I am on, I'll be able to stop playback with a keybinding, or at least, for applications that support this.

 ## MPV
 My video player of choice is [MPV](https://mpv.io/), but one downside of it is that it does not support MPRIS.
 Luckily Ho-Yon Mak decided this was a massive oversight as well and made a plugin named [MPV-MPRIS](https://github.com/hoyon/mpv-mpris).
 It will, like magic, enable the use of my beloved keybindings for MPV.
-It is availible in [most](https://repology.org/project/mpv-mpris/versions) Linux distributions package managers.
+It is available in [most](https://repology.org/project/mpv-mpris/versions) Linux distributions package managers.
 For Arch, this is how to install it:

 ```bash
 sudo pacman -S mpv-mpris